by Jorge Icaza (1906-1978)

 “What?
 Are you refusing?”

 “Perhaps you’re unaware.
-The account is for special expenditures.
+That account is for special expenditures.
 Classified expenditures.
 Those pertaining to homeland security.”

 “What do you mean by that?”